Many couples dream of having large families with three or more children, but often they regret it when that dream becomes a reality.

 This is on top of the financial stress, emotional turmoil, and general exhaustion of everyday life, and it can start to crack an otherwise solid foundation of your marriage.

-To preserve your marriage, you may start to schedule date nights, intimacy, and other moments to make sure you have time for each other on top of your growing family.
+To preserve your marriage, you may start to schedule date nights, intimacy, and other moments to ensure you have time for each other on top of your growing family.

 How to Regret Less